Haybu/infs890-spring2020-latency-prediction/README.md

-# Research Simulation - Data - Jupyter Notebook
+# End-to-end Latency prediction of  Research Simulation - Data - Jupyter Notebook

 ## Installing the demo application with Istio on GKE